jbloomlab/SARS-CoV-2-RBD_Beta_mosaic_np_vaccine/results/summary/lineplots_by_group.md

     _ = p.draw()
 ```

-    /loc/scratch/49517465/ipykernel_9726/1068878828.py:33: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
+    /tmp/ipykernel_35836/2761734335.py:44: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
 Use pandas.concat instead.
     /fh/fast/bloom_j/computational_notebooks/agreaney/2022/SARS-CoV-2-RBD_Beta_mosaic_np_vaccine/env/lib/python3.8/site-packages/plotnine/scales/scale_alpha.py:68: PlotnineWarning: Using alpha for a discrete variable is not advised.
+    /fh/fast/bloom_j/computational_notebooks/agreaney/2022/SARS-CoV-2-RBD_Beta_mosaic_np_vaccine/env/lib/python3.8/site-packages/plotnine/utils.py:371: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
+Use pandas.concat instead.
     /fh/fast/bloom_j/computational_notebooks/agreaney/2022/SARS-CoV-2-RBD_Beta_mosaic_np_vaccine/env/lib/python3.8/site-packages/plotnine/utils.py:371: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
 Use pandas.concat instead.
     /fh/fast/bloom_j/computational_notebooks/agreaney/2022/SARS-CoV-2-RBD_Beta_mosaic_np_vaccine/env/lib/python3.8/site-packages/plotnine/utils.py:371: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
 Use pandas.concat instead.